 Kearley Graduate School of Theology: The Kearley Graduate School of Theology is accredited by the Commission on Accrediting of the Association of Theological Schools.
 The following degree programs are approved by the Commission on Accrediting: Doctor of Philosophy in Biblical Studies, Master of Arts in Biblical Studies, Master of Theology, and Master of Arts in Family Life Ministry.
-In February 2022, the ATS Board of Commissioners approved an on-going exemption for the Doctor of Philosophy in Biblical Studies in Biblical Studies.
+In February 2022, the ATS Board of Commissioners approved an on-going exemption for the Doctor of Philosophy in Biblical Studies to be completed in a synchronous distance education format.

 The Commission on Accrediting of the Association of Theological Schools 10 Summit

+Park Drive

-Park Drive Pittsburgh, PA 15275-1110 Phone: 412-788-6505
+Pittsburgh, PA 15275-1110

+Phone: 412-788-6505